DrewNaylor/guinget/docs/How-to-use.md

 Using the arrow keys to move the cell selection may not work sometimes, as I had some issue getting it to work during testing.

 **Important:** The combobox dropdown functionality is deprecated due to performance enhancements in v0.4 that made it difficult to keep this feature.
 Its replacement will be the ability to single-click the `Action` column items to open the package context menu.
-You can turn this on now if you wish to get used to it early by navigating to `Tools>Options>Package List + Details` and checking the `Show Action column context menu when single-clicking one of the cells in that column` checkbox.
+You can turn this on now if you wish to get used to it early by navigating to `Tools>Options...>Package List + Details` and checking the `Show Action column context menu when single-clicking one of the cells in that column` checkbox.
 Please note that this feature is wonky in this version due to conflicts with the dropdown boxes in case they're clicked multiple times in slow succession.

 ### Marking multiple packages